Milwaukee brewery shooting

 On February 26, 2020, a mass shooting occurred at the Molson Coors Beverage Company in Milwaukee, Wisconsin, United States, at approximately 2:10 pm.
 The perpetrator, 51-year-old Anthony Ferrill, shot and killed five coworkers before committing suicide.
-It is believed to be one of only two public mass shootings to occur in the U.S. in all of 2020, with the other occurring at Springfield, Missouri, in March and leaving five people dead, including the gunman.

 Shooting

 Milwaukee police responded to reports of a shooting at the company just before 2:10 pm, and the incident was handled as an active shooter situation.
-The company used Twitter to announce the situation just before 2:30 pm, they also emailed a local newspaper that the shooter was located in or near the second-floor stairwell of Building 4.
+The company used Twitter to announce the situation just before 2:30 pm; they also emailed a local newspaper that the shooter was located in or near the second-floor stairwell of Building 4.
 Following the shooting, agents with the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) were dispatched to the scene, while a number of nearby schools and businesses were placed on lockdown.

+Victims

 The victims were male employees at the brewery, aged 33 to 61.

 Perpetrator

 The shooter was identified as 51-year-old Anthony Ferrill.
 He worked as an electrician for more than 20 years, spending about 17 of those at the Milwaukee campus.
 In 2015, a noose was placed in Ferrill's locker.
 However, the police have not confirmed a motive for the shooting.
 He died of a self-inflicted gunshot wound at the scene, according to police.